dmeroff/string/README.md

 LetterPairSimilarity class
 --------------------------

-This class can be used to compare string using (http://www.catalysoft.com/articles/strikeamatch.html)["Strike a match"] algorithm.
+This class can be used to compare string using ["Strike a match"](http://www.catalysoft.com/articles/strikeamatch.html) algorithm.

 ```php
 $similarity = String\LetterPairSimilarity('Healed', 'Healthy');